Screen Annotation for Wayland

 Set up & use (GNOME)

-Keep the daemon running
+1. Start the daemon

 systemctl --user enable --now wayscriber.service